usdot-fhwa-stol/infrastructure-camera-detection-and-tracking/README.md

 - Output transmission via UDP protocol
 - Hosting a web app for visualizing results through a web interface

 The edge device used for this project is the NVIDIA JETSON ORIN NANO.
-Note: Different versions of MUST sensors are sold with various JETSON devices.
+Note that this codebase has been initially tested on a MUST Sensor, and different versions of MUST sensors are sold with various JETSON devices.
 Please ensure your MUST sensor includes this platform or a more advanced one.
 ## Getting Started

 ### Environment